SUNDAY 21 SEPTEMBER, 11AM

 Keith unfailingly delivers up-beat, heart-warming events that leave audiences reliving their fondest memories while sharing the joy that is a hallmark of Keith Potger’s solo concerts.

-To celebrate seniors month join us for a complimentary cuppa before the show on Friday 17 October at 10:30am
+To celebrate seniors month join us for a complimentary morning tea before the show on Friday 17 October at 10:15am

 Access & Inclusion: This is an accessible and inclusive event taking place on Gunditjmara Country.
 If you need assistance at the venue, please let us know when booking your ticket or contact us directly.